 The thing about Hanji, however, is that they are not motivated solely by a desire for knowledge, sense of justice, or empathy.
 Those qualities feed not only into each other as well as other feelings and motivations, but a great deal of anger as well.
 And when you think about it…of course Hanji is angry.
 Hanji has seen many of her comrades get devoured by the titans, all with the hope that their sacrifice would amount to something for humanity, yet the Scouting Legion is still derided by many, not given the support it needs, and is disrespected and disregarded.
 When Eren asks Hanji how they can be so enthusiastic about their research if they must have been exposed to so many of their comrades dying, they respond by acknowledging that they too had once relied on their hatred of the titans to survive.

 That was the kind of person Hanji was.
 They were angry, and they hated the titans enough to derive great enjoyment from cutting their heads clean off and kicking them after they were already dead…but they decided not to be that person anymore.
-Instead of clutching at their hatred of the titans to survive, they sublimated their anger into something constructive: their hunger for knowledge, their enthusiasm about research and relentless pursuit of answers.
+Instead of clutching at their hatred to survive, they sublimated their anger into something constructive: their hunger for knowledge, their enthusiasm about research, and relentless pursuit of answers.

 Hanji’s anger is not gone.
 It is still present, and their growing desperation, threats they made against Pastor Nick, and eventual fear and revulsion when they realized that the person they’d been and had vowed never to be again reemerged for a moment are evidence of that.